ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Bible Notes/Authority - Shiny Happy People (Part II).md

 The doctrine of preeminence is from the Bible. **Just as the Pastor can’t tell you not to eat at McDonald’s, the government can’t tell you to inject your kids with vaccines**.
 > [!Bible] [Romans 13:1-2 - KJV](https://bible-api.com/Romans+13:1-2?translation=kjv)
-> 1. Let every soul be subject unto the higher powers.
+> 1. Let every soul ==be subject unto the higher powers==.
 For there is no power but of God: the powers that be are ordained of God.
 > 2. Whosoever therefore resisteth the power, resisteth the ordinance of God: and they that resist shall receive to themselves damnation.

 Proverbs 29: